nus-cs2103-AY1920S1/duke/docs/README.md

 Format: `dateline [DESCRIPTION] /by [DATEANDTIME]`

-> Note: DATEANDTIME are to be specified in DD/MM/YYYY HHmm.
+> Note: DATEANDTIME is to be specified in DD/MM/YYYY HHmm.

 Example: `dateline post lecture quiz /at 19/09/2019 2359`